Climate change and coordination

 IFRC brings this local and national action to the top international table through its participation in the IASC and through its representation at relevant international conferences and other meetings.
 IFRC is currently the facilitator of the IASC Informal Task Force on Climate Change set-up by the Inter-Agency Standing Committee.

 The Task force raises awareness of the humanitarian impacts of climate change, taking into account the long-term consequences, for example on health, food security, livelihoods, migration and displacement.
-It also higlights the importance of local level action made possible through community based climate change adaptation.
+It also highlights the importance of local level action made possible through community based climate change adaptation.

-Our Secretary General outlined the coordinated position of the IASC agencies at a Risk Management Workshopan at the 14th Conference of Parties to the Framework Convention on Climate Change, on 3 December 2008, in Poznan.
+Our Secretary General outlined the coordinated position of the IASC agencies at a Risk Management Workshop at the 14th Conference of Parties to the Framework Convention on Climate Change, on 3 December 2008, in Poznan.

 Mr Geleta spoke then of disaster risk reduction and disaster risk management as key elements of climate change adaptation.
 He highlighted the need to take account of and manage the humanitarian impacts of climate change through systematic reduction of disaster risks, but also through strengthening emergency preparedness, response and recovery mechanisms at all levels.